 - The Retreat spa, gym and Arena for short tennis, cricket or football

 - Studio with guest speakers, demos, films and music recitals

 - Total Cabins 1,837

 - Decks 15

-Day 1: Barbados (UK) Embark your ship – P&O Britannia
+Day 1: St. Lucia Embark your ship – P&O Britannia

 Barbados is full of natural beauty, vibrant culture and hospitable locals making it a dream location to visit.
 The coastline offers stunning white sandy beaches, translucent water, and endless watersports and activities.
 A walk into the city will take you to many shops, selling everything from designer clothes to their famous rum.
 For those wanting to explore Barbados further, take an island safari – a great way to travel across this beautiful island and learn about the history, culture and folklore.

 Day 9: At Sea

 Day 10: Curacao